 And no one around to ask except the smokers huddled in the smokers’ corral back at the station entrance.
 I chose to walk on, hoping I just hadn’t spotted the word “Joyo” yet.

 Just when I was about to give up and go back to the station to catch a taxi to my hotel, which really was only five minutes from the station, I ducked under an overpass to shelter for a moment and found a couple students also huddling from the deluge.
 They were supposed to be handing out flyers for a hair salon but there were no takers around because in the downpour.

 One of them handed me a flyer, looking very doubtful that I was the trendy salon’s intended demographic.

 “Do you speak English?”
 I asked.
 One of them did, although it was patchy.
 I asked if she knew where Joyo Bank was, and showed her the word in English when she didn’t understand.
-She nodded vigorously; she and her coworker googled it and pressed the screen toward me to show me this image.
+She nodded vigorously; she and her coworker googled it and pressed the screen toward me to show me an image of a red sun.

 I immediately spotted it at the top of a building.
 I thanked them profusely and walked on.
 Obviously this incident makes the case for having a mobile hot spot.
 On the other hand, I got to interact with some delightful young people who were happy to be helpful.

 The hotel had provided detailed, excellent directions in English, but it had failed to realize that not everyone knows the Joyo Bank logo.
 Or maybe it’s just me.